Maece97/EDPOA/README.md

 - **KStreams, KTables, Global KTables**: See [topology description](doc/topologies.md).
 - **Interactive queries**: See [topology description](doc/topologies.md).

 @Kris: the stuff below is lecture 10 no?
+@Jonas: Yeah I think so, but it is labelled as lecture 10?
+I don't get the issue :)
 ### Lecture 10

 - **Time semantics**: Our transaction event has a timestamp embedded within it.
 This serves as the event time.
 The event time is in fact extracted using a custom timestamp extractor in the fraud preprocessing topology.
 For more information see [topology description](doc/topologies.md).